darul75/personal-blog/posts/2015/2016-02-11_es7-decorators-in-depth-or-not.md

 }
 ```

-They won't work on a single function outside a class definition:
+Note that decorators do not work on a single function outside a class definition:

 ```javascript